dotnet/csharplang/proposals/init.md

 If a `virtual` property has an `init` setter do the derived properties also need to have an `init` setter?
 Pretty sure yes but I need to sit down and think through it.

+## init members

+If we ever want them then we need to move `init` to the `set` accessor instead of the property body

 ### Is removing init from a property a breaking change